gamerwaves/Slack-to-MC-Bridge-MC-Mod-/README.md

 Download the mod from [Github Releases](https://github.com/gamerwaves/Slack-to-MC-Bridge-MC-Mod-/releases) and then put `slackbridge-x.x.x` into your mods folder.

-Then, run your server for the first time with this mod, and then stop it, got to the servers config/slackbridge.json/ and then fill in all values.
+Then, run your server for the first time with this mod, and then stop it, got to the servers config/slackbridge.json/ and then fill in all values (the resource pack host is server ip with no http(s):// or slashes.).
 Finally, restart your server and follow the link instructions, then test it out by going to the slack channel and typing somthing in mc or slack.

 ## Developing